 * At the other end of the UK, a newspaper in Elgin asked me if I could confirm that the Team would be moving to RAF Lossiemouth on the Moray Firth.

 The real facts are that a formal study was initiated and every RAF airfield was considered as a base for the Red Arrows.
 It could have been news of this study leaking out that led to the many wild assumptions.
-It was highly desirable, but not absolutely essential, that the chosen base should be part of Personnel and Training Command (formed on 1 April 1994 by the merger of Support Command and the RAF Personnel Management Centre), and not Strike Command because that would have created command and control difficulties.
-Account had to be taken of the Red Arrows' need for six 30-minute training slots every working day in the winter months and that would mean barring the selected airfield to all other movements for three hours a day.
+It was highly desirable, but not absolutely essential, that the chosen base should be part of the new Personnel and Training Command (formed on 1 April 1994 by the merger of Support Command and the RAF Personnel Management Centre), and not Strike Command because that would have created command and control difficulties.
+Account had to be taken of the Red Arrows' need for six 30-minute training slots every working day in the winter months and that would mean barring the selected airfield to all other movements for at least three hours a day.
 Not a single airfield was willing to accept that limitation without a fight.

 Many airfields were ruled out because of their location at the extremities of the UK.
 The Red Arrows need to be based reasonably close to the major air display locations otherwise there will be a lot of transit flying, which is very expensive in terms of fuel and wear and tear on aircraft.
-In that respect Brize Norton or Fairford might have been suitable since the majority of UK air displays were south of Birmingham but bases in Scotland, Wales and Northern Ireland were non-starters.
+In that respect Brize Norton or Fairford might, but only might, have been suitable since the majority of UK air displays were south of Birmingham but bases in Scotland, Wales and Northern Ireland were non-starters.
 Taking everything into consideration, we were not surprised to learn that the study concluded that there was no airfield in the whole of the UK more suitable than Scampton.
 We at Scampton had come to that conclusion weeks earlier - and without spending any money!